Andrea Ragin & Benjamin Coleman

 In Good Time

-Love—and the ideal wedding day—was simply a matter of the moment for Andrew Ragin and Benjamin Coleman.
+Love—and the ideal wedding day—was simply a matter of the moment for Andrea Ragin and Benjamin Coleman.

 text by Jessica Elliott & Photography by Charla Storey Photography